sameen-t/cyclistic_casestudy/README.md

 |Start and end their journeys in commercial and residential areas of the city that are far removed from the train station|Start and end their journeys from key tourist attractions of the city|
 |Use bikes for shorter trips, perhaps to run errands or commute to work|Use bikes for longer duration, likely wanting to “get their moneys worth.”|

-**Recommendation**
+**Act**
 1. Offer discounts for electric bike with annual membership <br/>
 2. Offer discounts for bikes when used within typical work commute hours<br/>
 3. Time promotions for Spring and Summer months that would encourage casual members to see an annual membership as a more economical choice. <br/>
 4. Plan marketing campaigns around key tourist points where casual riders are most likely to start and end their journeys and will be easily accessible to ads. <br/>
 5. Highlight the benefits of an annual membership to easily and frequently commute between areas in the city that are not easily accessible via public transport. <br/>
-6. 6.
-Offer a “timeless ten” promotion with annual membership that gives riders the first ten minutes of their rides without charge. <br/>
+6. Offer a Spring-Summer “timeless ten” promotion with annual membership that gives riders the first ten minutes free of charge. <br/>